 - Haptic feedback: Some mechanical keyboards have haptic motors that can provide tactile feedback to the user.
 This can be used to simulate the sensation of a bump or resistance or to provide other types of tactile feedback.

-Overall, the type of feedback provided by a mechanical keyboard will depend on the specific design of the keyboard and the type of key switches it uses.
+The type of feedback provided by a mechanical keyboard will depend on the specific design of the keyboard and the type of key switches it uses.
 Some keyboards may offer a combination of different types of feedback, while others may focus on just one or two types.

 The key switches on mechanical keyboards are frequently programmable, which means that they are customizable.
 It allows players to select the switch that provides the right amount of feedback and actuation force for them.
 Here are some of them: